William Feilding, 1st Earl of Denbigh: Ally of the Duke of Buckingham

 In 1606, Feilding married Susan Villiers, daughter of Sir George Villiers.
 From around 1615, Susan's brother, George Villiers, became the favourite and self-described lover of King James I; George rose rapidly in status and influence and was made Duke of Buckingham in 1623.
 With the rise of Villiers, both Feilding and his wife received various offices and dignities.
 The historian S.R.
 Gardiner, in the 19th century, described Feilding as "the plain country gentleman who had the good luck to marry Buckingham's sister in the days of her poverty."

 Feilding was created Baron and Viscount Feilding in 1620.
 Two years later he was appointed Master of the Great Wardrobe and Custos Rotulorum of Warwickshire and Earl of Denbigh on 14 September 1622.

 Denbigh played a leading role in a number of failed political and military interventions in Europe that had been initiated by Buckingham.
 In 1623, Denbigh attended the Prince of Wales (the future Charles I) and Buckingham on the Spanish adventure, a failed attempt to persuade the Infanta of Spain to marry the Prince.
 In 1625, Denbigh served as admiral in the unsuccessful Cadiz Expedition.
 In 1628, Denbigh commanded the second naval attempt to relieve the Siege of Rochelle but returned to Portsmouth without engagement, as Denbigh said that he had no commission to hazard the king's ships in a fight.
-On his return to England, Denbigh's sixteen ships encountered off Cherbourg on 21 June 1628 (N.S.) a squadron of French ships under Francois Le Tellier de La Luthumiere, Governor of Cherbourg; three English ships were burnt and four captured by the French.
+On his return to England, Denbigh's sixteen ships encountered off Cherbourg on 21 June 1628 (N.S.) a squadron of French ships under Francois Le Tellier de La Luthumière, Governor of Cherbourg; three English ships were burnt and four captured by the French.

 In 1628, Denbigh became a member of the Council of war.

 Journey to the East

-In 1631, Lord Denbigh travelled to the East with the intention of visiting the Moghul court in India and the Safavid court in Persia,.
+In 1631, Lord Denbigh travelled to the East with the intention of visiting the Moghul court in India and the Safavid court in Persia.
 His desire was "to see those countries" – a highly unusual endeavour for a man of his status and age (Denbigh was at that time over 50 years old).

 I have obtained leave from the King to make a voyage in the East India ship (as a volunteer) to the King of Persia and the Great Mogul; in which voyage I hope to better my understanding and not impeach my estate.
 These doings, I have thought better to undertake than to live at home, get nothing, and spend all...